What is the BDMRR Act?

 Who is arguing against the Bill?

-There are a small number of anti-transgender extremists, commonly referred to by the softer term ”TERFs” or ”Trans Exclusionary Radical Feminists.”
+There are a small number of anti-transgender campaigners, commonly referred to by the softer term ”TERFs” or ”Trans Exclusionary Radical Feminists.”
 The “Exclusionary” refers to excluding transgender people from human rights protections.
 They sometimes refer to themselves as ”gender critical feminists” and falsely claim that ”TERF” is a slur.
 An accurate history of the term TERF can be found here.

-Some anti-transgender extremists have formed an organised campaign against the human rights of transgender people, especially targeting transgender women, under the guise of ”Speaking Up For Women” against the Bill.
+Some anti-transgender campaigners have formed an organised campaign against the human rights of transgender people, especially targeting transgender women, under the guise of ”Speaking Up For Women” against the Bill.
 They are joined by far-right (conservative extremist) groups and fundamentalist faith-based groups in opposing the Bill.

 The anti-transgender campaign has involved creating a faux ”Lesbian Alliance” group online, to release statements against transgender women.
 One anti-trans campaigner dressed as a penis and harassed staff at a gym which allows trans women.
 Two momentarily crashed a Pride Parade in front of media cameras with a transphobic banner.
 They have also attempted to have the rainbow suicide prevention organisations for young people – RainbowYOUTH and InsideOUT – defunded.
 You can read more about their actions here.